This information is for you if you are considering treatment for symptoms of the menopause.

 HRT is the most common form of prescribed treatment for menopausal symptoms.
 It helps to replace the hormone estrogen in your body, which decreases around your menopause.
 You may sometimes also need other hormones (such as progestogen and testosterone) that your body is no longer producing.

-If you are interested in taking HRT, your healthcare professional should discuss the benefits and risks with you before you start the treatment.
+If you are thinking about taking HRT, your healthcare professional should discuss the benefits and risks with you before you start the treatment.
 This discussion should cover both the short-term (over the next 5 years) and the longer term (beyond the next 5 years) benefits and risks for you.

-You should also be informed about available alternatives to HRT along with their benefits and risks.
+Your healthcare professional should also tell you about available alternatives to HRT along with their benefits and risks.

 The type of HRT that you are prescribed depends on your individual situation.
-If you have a uterus (womb) then a combination of estrogen and progestogen HRT (combined HRT) would be recommended.
+If you have a uterus (womb), your healthcare professional would recommend a combination of estrogen and progestogen HRT (combined HRT).

-Estrogen alone can cause abnormal thickening of the lining of your uterus, which can lead to bleeding.
-Adding progestogen will prevent this.
-Progestogen may be given in the form of tablets, patches or a hormone-containing coil.
+Estrogen comes in the form of tablets, skin patches, implants, body gel or spray, or vaginal ring, cream or pessary.
+However, estrogen alone can cause abnormal thickening of the lining of your uterus, known as endometrial hyperplasia.
+For further information, see RCOG Patient Information Endometrial hyperplasia.
+Adding enough progestogen will prevent this.
+Progestogen comes in the form of tablets, patches or a hormone-containing coil.

-If combined HRT is started before you have the menopause or within 12 months of your last period then you will be offered a ‘cyclical’ combined HRT, which should give you regular monthly withdrawal bleeds.
+If you start combined HRT before your menopause or within 12 months of your last period then your healthcare professional may recommend ‘cyclical’ combined HRT, which should give you regular monthly periods.

-If you start combined HRT more than 12 months after your last period, you may be offered ‘continuous’ combined HRT (bleed-free HRT).
-You may experience some vaginal bleeding in the first 3 months, but after this it should stop.
+If you start combined HRT more than 12 months after your last period, your healthcare professional may recommend ‘continuous’ combined HRT (bleed-free HRT).
+You may have some vaginal bleeding in the first 3 months, but after this, it should stop.

 The effects of HRT have been studied worldwide and research shows that, for most women, HRT works and is safe.

-- It is an effective treatment for hot flushes and low mood associated with the menopause.
+- It is an effective treatment for hot flushes and low mood associated with menopause.

 - It can improve sexual desire and reduce vaginal dryness.